Pioneering in Europe

 After nearly a year in Texas, David and Maria left for Europe.
 By this time several Children of God (COG) communities were flourishing in the U.S., and David was already looking for new regions to evangelize.
 They traveled extensively, scouting out possible locations for new outposts.

 David and Maria spent several months in Israel, where David had hoped to establish a COG commune.
 He was soon disappointed to find, however, that there were actually very few similarities between his brand of Christian communalism and the cooperative lifestyle of the Israeli kibbutzim.
 Additionally, the Jewish state was officially opposed to missionary activity, thus making it unsuitable for his zealous young Christian evangelists.
-In early 1971 he wrote:

 While in Israel, David reversed his position on one of his fundamental doctrines, namely that the Jews were God's chosen people, above other peoples.
 At the time he explained:

-2. "One Way," ML #86, 1971.
+1. "One Way," published in 1971.